Kelvinskell/jenkins-pipeline/README.md

 ## Usage
 This project is intended for didactic purposes only.
 The aim is to demonstarate to new and intermediate DevOps professionals how to build a standard continuos integration pipeline.

-To see instructions on how to replicate this on your own, checkout this [Blog Post]().